 9/27/2017: A Stafford citizen contacted the TABC alleging that this Razzoo's engaged in some form of business practice that violated state law.

 These complaint reports are mildly frustrating because they are only conveyed by the agency as "Misc.
 Violations" on the ticket.
 It could have been a public nuisance complaint that didn't rise to Breach of the Peace levels, or maybe an accusation of using a moldy lime wedge on a tequila shot.
-We don't know: The information readily available to the public is severely lacking in further details, and the TABC website could use a tune-up when it comes to learning more about individual violations and their meanings within the agency's system.
+We simply don't know; the information readily available to the public is severely lacking in further details, and the TABC website could use a tune-up when it comes to learning more about individual violations and their meanings within the agency's system.

 Whatever specific event drove the citizen to make the initial complaint, it does not appear that TABC investigators were able to confirm it violated the law.
 The complaint was closed without dispensation on 11/15/2017.